SubtotalCamp875/APCSA_Projects/README.md

 # Bonus:
 - Make the tiles color coded.
 (You may use color files from google)
 - Add a config file so specific variables (that are used globally in the program) can be changed.

+# Hint:
+- Create a seperate array class for the solution and client view.
+ * Take this up another step and create a "FogArray" class that keeps tracks of which tiles are uncovered and use this to repeatedly generate the client array
+- Import random to generate the mines.
+- Make class methods and variables static so they can be changed across all files.